GENERAL TERMS AND CONDITIONS OF TRADE

 The Customer acquires the benchmark product “as is”.
 The Customer recognises that the benchmark product is for comparative purposes only and does not represent a detailed technical analysis of the object being examined.
 FEV provides no guarantee that the benchmark product displays a level of detail sufficient to allow reconstruction of the object being examined or parts thereof.

-FEV is not liable for the functionality or defect-free nature of the products manufactured by the Customer or third parties with or on the basis of the services of FEV and in particular for their economic and technical usability unless FEV was made aware of the use and usage conditions before accepting the order.
+FEV is not liable for the functionality or defect-free nature of the products manufactured by the Customer or third parties with or the services of FEV and in particular for their economic and technical usability unless FEV was made aware of the use and usage conditions before accepting the order.
 FEV is not liable if the Customer has amended or processed the service.

 Information about and references to DIN or ISO standards, directives or other domestic or foreign quality standards in the course of the service from FEV as well as provided analyses or descriptions of physical properties of services from FEV do not constitute guarantees in accordance with § 276 par.
 1 clause 1 BGB unless explicitly agreed otherwise.

-If a service from FEV includes research and/or development work then FEV aims to achieve the objective desired by the Customer.
-Yet FEV makes no further commitment in particular to the achievement of the objective pursued by the Customer.
+If a service from FEV includes research and/or development then FEV aims to achieve the objective desired by the Customer.
+Yet FEV makes no further commitment the achievement of the objective pursued by the Customer.
 Anything otherwise applies only if it has been explicitly agreed in advance.

 Customer shall only be entitled to damage compensation or compensation for wasted expenditure as a result of defects in accordance with figure 6 and otherwise excluded.